informalsystems/partnership-heliax/2022/Q4/artifacts/PoS-pseudocode/PoS-model.md

 // Processes the enqueued slashes by calculating the cubic slashing rate and then slashing the validator's deltas (stake) end_of_epoch()
 {
-  var infraction_epoch = cur_epoch - unbonding_length
+// The infraction epoch is the same for all enqueued slashes (`slash.epoch` in below code) var infraction_epoch = cur_epoch - unbonding_length
   // Iterate over all slashes for infractions within (-1,+1) epochs range (Step 2.1 of cubic slashing) var set_slashes = {s | s in enqueued_slashes[epoch] && cur_epoch-1 <= epoch <= cur_epoch+1}